FollowTheProcess/followtheprocess.github.io/content/posts/bitflags/index.md

 And so on...
 There are plenty of great explanations of binary on the internet so I won't do it to death here, hopefully you're following the basics!

-Observe that powers of 2 (1, 2, 4, 8, 16, 32 etc.) have only a single `1` bit with the rest being `0`, but the location of the set bit moves one slot to the left every time you increase the power of 2:
+Observe that powers of 2 (1, 2, 4, 8, 16, 32 etc.) have only a single `1` bit with the rest being `0`, but the location of this bit moves one slot to the left every time you increase the power of 2:

 | Decimal | Binary     |
 | ------- | ---------- |